isratmarin/_Task_Bike_Shasre/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point

 SplashScreen->Onboarding->Onboarding2->Onboarding3->Login->Signup->Verification->WelcomePage->Support(from drawer)